griffithlab/pVACtools/docs/pvacfuse/prerequisites.rst

-pVACfuse accepts two types of inputs, either an annotated bedpe file with fusion information from `INTEGRATE-Neo <https://github.com/ChrisMaherLab/INTEGRATE-Neo>`_ or a output directory from `AGfusion <https://github.com/murphycj/AGFusion>`_ (recommended).
+pVACfuse accepts two types of inputs, either an annotated bedpe file with fusion information from `INTEGRATE-Neo <https://github.com/ChrisMaherLab/INTEGRATE-Neo>`_ or a output directory from `AGFusion <https://github.com/murphycj/AGFusion>`_ (recommended).

-AGfusion
+AGFusion
 ________

-AGfusion allows a user to annotate output files from several fusion callers using the ``agfusion batch`` command.
+AGFusion allows a user to annotate output files from several fusion callers using the ``agfusion batch`` command.
 The below example is for annotating the output from the STAR-Fusion caller but many other fusion callers are supported.
-For a full list see the `AGfusion documentation <https://github.com/murphycj/AGFusion#input-from-fusion-finding-algorithms>`_.
+For a full list see the `AGFusion documentation <https://github.com/murphycj/AGFusion#input-from-fusion-finding-algorithms>`_.

 .. code-block:: none